UninspiredCarrot/driverless-perception/docker-instructions.md

 Install Docker Desktop
-Install and X11 display server
+Install an X11 display server

 ```bash
 cd /path/to/folder/with/Dockerfile